cmu-sei/redemption/doc/examples/simple/README.md

 For the rest of these instructions, you should execute the commands inside the `distrib` Docker container, and `cd` into this directory.

-To set this up, use this command:
+To set this up, go to the base Redemption directory and run the Docker container, using these commands:

 ``` sh
 cd ../../..